 There are two ways to tell if your dryer lint trap has wax build-up on it.
 Hold the screen up to a light.
 Any opaque areas are filled with wax.
 Likewise, you can hold the screen under running water.
 If the water pools, you need to clean your dryer lint trap with soap and water to remove the residue.

-Step #3: Scrub the Lint Trap
+Step #3: Scrub the Dryer Lint Trap

+Your favorite dishwashing liquid can serve as a great lint trap cleaner.
 Squirt a few pumps of dishwashing detergent and water on the screen.
 Use a soft to medium bristle cleaning brush to scrub the screen.
 Rinse the trap thoroughly.
 If water still pools on the screen, you may need to use a heavier cleaning agent, like Clorox Clean-Up spray.